Robert Johns | 05 Sep, 2024

 Front end CSS frameworks are a package or library containing pre-written and standardized CSS code.
 They often contain resources like responsive grid systems, pre-defined UI components, and styling for elements like buttons, forms, text, and more.

-So if you're interested in front-end web design, chances are you'll benefit from taking some of the best HTML courses and integrating CSS frameworks into your workflow.
+So if you're interested in front-end web design, chances are you'll benefit from integrating CSS frameworks into your workflow.

 Benefits of Using CSS Frameworks